 First, in your GA account, go to Admin, then Profiles.

 Click the name of the profile you want to work with, then select the Filters tab.

 Create a new filter in your Analytics account:

 This filter will attempt to extract the ‘not provided’ terms.

 Surveys are an easy way to find out how a visitor ended up on your site.

 On-site surveys can be set up to appear when a visitor came from a search engine.

 Most survey providers allow you to select Secure Search users.

-The survey may consist of a single question, like, “What word(s) in Google did you use to find us”?
+The survey may consist of a single question, like, ‘What search query did you use to find us?’